Heatmaps

 SINR: Shows the signal quality in SINR (Signal to Interference & Noise Ratio).

-The labels can be renamed in the column on the left, and the thresholds can be changed and deleted using the column on the right.
-Click the Add a threshold button on the bottom to add thresholds back in.
+The labels can be renamed in the row above legend bar, and the thresholds can be changed and deleted using the row below.
+Click the + button on the right to add thresholds back in.
 The maximum amount of thresholds is three, and the minimum is one.

 It is best practice to design wireless networks to meet a set of requirements, such as -65 dBm of coverage, or better.
 Using the Hamina default labels as an example: High (-65 dBm or better) is usually considered a Pass, while everything below -65 dBm (Decent, Low, and Edge) is considered a Fail.